The most frequently asked questions are answered here, but if you still have questions, please don’t hesitate to contact us

 Jamie: Hypnotherapy and Reiki

-All Hypnotherapy and Reiki sessions with Jamie should be paid for in advance of your appointment, using the following bank account details (or via PayPal):
+All Hypnotherapy and Reiki sessions should be paid for in advance of your appointment using the bank account details which I’ll send to you when I confirm your appointment (or via PayPal)

-All advance payments are fully refundable up to 24 hours before your appointment time, just in case you need to cancel
+All advance payments are fully refundable up to 24 hours before your appointment time (or at any time if you need to cancel due to Covid-19)

 If we don’t receive your payment within 48 hours of taking your booking, we will offer your slot to someone else